KTAtkinson/linked/README.md

 Implementation of linked lists and queues in Go.

--- To come: stacks, 'hasNext' function for linked lists.
+-- To come: stacks, trees, 'hasNext' function for linked lists.